microsoft/microsoft-ui-xaml/docs/developer_guide.md

 ## Telemetry

 This project collects usage data and sends it to Microsoft to help improve our products and services.
+Note however that no data collection is performed by default when using your private builds.
+Data collection is indeed dependent on an EMIT_TELEMETRY_EVENTS preprocessor definition.

-If desired you can disable logging when building the project by following these
+If desired you can enable data collection when building the project by following these
 steps:

 1. In Microsoft Visual Studio's Solution Explorer window, right-click the